Random Hysteresis Loops: Introduction

-where $F(m)=m-m^3$, $w(t)$ is the standard brownian motion. $N>0$ has the physical interpretation of the total number of spin sites in the system (see Section \ref{section:Def}).
-In the context of \eqref{err1.1} $m_{\pm}(h)$ are identified with the locally stable solutions of the stationary equation $F(m)=-h$.
-If $h$ is constant, say $h\in (0, h_c)$, then $m_-(h)$ is metastable and, on a time interval which diverges exponentially with $N$ (as $N\to \infty$), there is tunneling from $m_-(h)$ to $m_+(h)$.
+The pediod of the magnetic field oscillations is of order $\o^{-1}$, thus, in the adiabatic regime the natural time-scale of the dynamics is very long.
+In long time intervals other phenomena may appear which in short time intervals are negligible and which may invalidate the picture.
+In the context of \eqref{err1.1} $X_{\pm}(h)$ are identified with the locally stable solutions of the stationary equation $F(x)=-h$.
+If $h$ is constant, say $h\in (0, h_c)$, then $X_-(h)$ is metastable and, on a time interval which diverges exponentially with $N$ (as $N\to \infty$), there is tunneling from $X_-(h)$ to $X_+(h)$.
 Thus, if $\omega$ is exponentially small with $N$, the oscillations period is exponentially long with $N$, and then stochastic jumps between the two branches occur, essentially perturbing the hysteresis loop.
 We intend to consider a different regime for the frequency $\o$, i.e. we take $\omega = N^{-\kappa}$, $\kappa>0$.
 We shall concentrate here on the critical amplitude case $A=h_c$.
-In such a case the deterministic equation (i.e. \eqref{err1.1} without the brownian term) predicts that the magnetization $m(t)$ tracks always the upper branch $m_+(h(t))$, where it was initially. \cite{BG2} proves that, with the addition of the stochastic effects, there exists a critical value for $\kappa$, $\kappa=\frac 23$.
+In such a case the deterministic equation (i.e. \eqref{err1.1} without the brownian term) predicts that the magnetization $m(t)$ tracks always the upper branch $X_+(h(t))$, where it was initially. \cite{BG2} proves that, with the addition of the stochastic effects, there exists a critical value for $\kappa$, $\kappa=\frac 23$.
 If $\kappa<\frac 23$ the dynamics is still governed by the deterministic equation, i.e. the magnetization tracks the upper branch, in the adiabatic limit.
 Whereas, if $\kappa>\frac 23$ there is hysteresis, thus the magnetization jumps to the lower branch as soon as $h=-h_c$ and then back to the upper one when $h=h_c$ and so forth.
+In the present work we will prove $\kappa=\frac 23$ to be the critical value even in our Ising spin context.
 We shall concentrate here on the critical case $\kappa=\frac 23$ which is not covered by the analysis in \cite{BG2,BG3}.
-We shall study the problem for the Glauber process in the mean field Ising model (from which \eqref{err1.1} is inspired).
 We will see that for $\kappa=\frac 23$ the hysteresis loop becomes truly random.
 There is a positive and not one probability to leave the upper-lower branch at $\pm h_c$.
 Our future aim is to extend our analysis to the Kac potential case by taking into account spatial effects.